tagreizer/Hunt-The-Wumpus/res/README.txt

 didnt move.
 All images should be in the reasources directory

 SwingMazeCreator:
-This class doesn't really belong in any one package but I placed it in the view area.
-This is a gui that runs independently of a controller and will take user input, pass it to a builder class, and then build the maze.
-This object is recreated when new games are launched by the controller as well.
-This was created as a separate frame from the normal swing view because it did not fit, as the normal view doesnt concern it self with creating models.
+This is a gui that will create a maze based off of user input and send the model to the eventcontroller its linked to.
+It will also notify the player when invalid values are attempted to be used in making the maze, with the reason why they are invalid.

 ViewStyle Enum:
 This enum represents the different styles that the view can be rendered in.
-This is really only used in the MazeController which uses it to determine what style of view it should create a new game in.

 -----------------------------------------------------------